 Another reason is that out-of-season produce must be grown in a different climate, usually very far away in order for the crop to grow.
 These fruits and veggies have to travel a very long way to make it to our plate which creates a much bigger carbon footprint.
 When we choose in-season, we often choose local which helps support farmers in our surrounding communities.

-What is In Season During Autumn?
+What to Eat In-Season During Autumn?

 Vegetables like beets, broccoli rabe, Brussels sprouts, cabbage, carrots, cauliflower, chard, curly endive or frisée, edamame, escarole, fennel, green beans, horseradish, kale, kohlrabi, leeks, mushrooms (excluding morels), parsnips, pumpkins, radicchio, rutabaga, sweet potatoes and squash.